agrassangel/mekingsense/README.md

 -
 - Results are not being sorted according to the criteria selected in the Order option

-- - Test can not validate whether or no test were sorted due I couldnt find a way how should this value should be rendered once they get sorted
+- - Test can not validate whether or no test were sorted due I couldnt find a way how should values be rendered once they get sorted